FavianSulthanW/FavianSulthanW.github.io/README.md

 [Access it here!](https://github.com/FavianSulthanW/Metode-Peramalan)

-This is also one of my classes that i took in my 4th semester.
+This is one of my classes that i took in my 4th semester as well.
 Here's what i did:
 - For my final exam, we had a group project to apply the Cox-PH regression model to a survival dataset.
 We used primary biliary cirrhosis (PBC) [dataset](https://pmagunia.com/dataset/r-dataset-package-survival-pbc) which is a type liver disease with severity stages.
 Using Cox-PH regression model we can see how different stages affect the survival of the patient.